 The successful nuclear family provides children with consistency in caretaking.
 Behavioral expectations and consequences remain steady in a home with two parents who strive to create structure and routine in kids' everyday lives.
 Children who have both stability and consistency in their lives are more likely to exhibit positive behavior, earn good grades in school and become more involved in community and extracurricular activities because they have a sense of security and belonging.
-The nuclear family may eat dinner together regularly basis, go to church, and take family vacations which strengthens relationships and builds a solid foundation for future life goals.
+The nuclear family may eat dinner together on a regular basis, go to church or temple, and take family vacations which strengthens relationships and builds a solid foundation for future life goals.

 Children born to parents with college degrees are more likely to attend and complete college themselves.
 An analysis by the Council on Contemporary Families indicates educated parents are less likely to divorce and have more resources to provide for children.
 Pew Research Center adds that parents with degrees are more likely to be in the labor force, which increases family income level in educated, nuclear families.
 The placement of value on education combined with a higher income level improves the academic future of children.

 Overall, research suggests children in families with married, biological parents have better social, emotional and physical health than other children.
 Children who are raised in nuclear families tend to witness less abuse compared to children in single-parent households.
 Nuclear families are also more likely to use emergency rooms and may have the means to provide good healthcare for children.
 The emotional strain on children living in a non-violent household with two parents is significantly less than children living with one parent or other caregivers.